jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## We Build on the Past With Mix Philosophical Politics

 The world's on your shoulders, Stargazer.
 But let's take a minute and ease some of the burdens.
 First off, the world is always on your shoulders.
-Government, "the market," say they're going to be there for you.
-But maybe they will, perhaps they won't.
-You are always there, so you should still be there for yourself.
-Being a player god means taking extreme ownership of your life.
-And this is only hard because it's so easy to watch TV and blame phantoms for your problems.
-But being a player god is only realizing your actions are your first and best option for getting a better life.
+Organizations like "the government" and "the market," say they're going to be there for you, but we all know that's a marketing promise more than a reality.
+Being a player god means taking extreme ownership of your life because your actions are the best way to improve your life.

 Exercising, saving for a rainy day, helping a customer understand their loan application, testing your windows for air leaks, buying local farm produce.
 These are actions of a player god.
 And they're not that complicated.
 So while yes, being a player god is hard, it's also rather straightforward.
 And many of us all are doing it already.

 The difference with Techvolution is we expect ourselves, and each other, to behave more responsibly.
 And more importantly, we demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.

 But none of this means you, sitting there Stargazer, have to re-invent society.
 We aren't throwing away any philosophy you may believe in.
 Old philosophies, Protestant/Catholic, red/blue among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
-Today old philosophies should not be our ruling philosophy simply because they weren't created with digital tools in mind.
+Today old philosophies should not be our ruling philosophy simply because they weren't created with the Computer Age in mind.

 Let me explain how Techvolution can be our ruling political philosophy by discussing evolution in martial arts.